Luscas-Fernandes/RiffTrack/README.md

-# How to use RiffTrack
+# How to play RiffTrack

-To play RiffTrack is very easy, the higher you lift your hands, the higher your instruments will play.
+To play RiffTrack is very easy, you just got to run RiffTrack.py.

-Thus, the minimal requirement is a computer and a camera.
+The minimal requirement is a computer with a camera.

+The higher you lift your hands, the higher your instruments will play.
-I hope you have fun in your new way of karaokeing!
+Have fun in your new way of playing your songs!

 ## License